next-actions/pytest-mh/docs/articles/get-started.rst

 ---------------------------

 This is the first step when designing a test framework since it tells you what hosts and roles your project needs.
-For sudo, we want to that that the sudo rules can be fetched from different sources.
+For sudo, we want sudo rules to be fetched from different sources.
 We can consider each data source to be a single topology.

 * **sudoers**